-- 13. Commends the secretariat of the United Nations Convention to Combat Desertification on its efforts to develop both a global base map of sand and dust storm sources, in collaboration with the United Nations Environment Programme and the World Meteorological Organization, and a sand and dust storms compendium, in collaboration with the Science-Policy Interface of the Convention and other relevant United Nations system entities, as a comprehensive collation of material designed to provide information and guidance on how to assess and address the risks posed by sand and dust storms and plan actions to combat their recurrence and impacts; - 14.
-Welcomes the fourteenth session of the Conference of the Parties to the United Nations Convention to Combat Desertification, held in New Delhi, India, from 2 to 13 September 2019, notes with appreciation the New Delhi Declaration and other relevant outcomes adopted by the parties during the Conference, namely decision 25/COP.14, and reaffirms the importance of addressing sand and dust storms under the Convention;6 - 15.
-Encourages the relevant entities of the United Nations, including the World Health Organization, the United Nations Environment Programme, the United Nations Development Programme, the World Meteorological Organization, the Food and Agriculture Organization of the United Nations and the Department of Economic and Social Affairs of the Secretariat, and donors to provide capacity-building and technical assistance for combating sand and dust storms and to support the implementation of the national, regional and global action plans of the affected countries; - 16.
+- 13. Commends the secretariat of the United Nations Convention to Combat Desertification in Those Countries Experiencing Serious Drought and/or Desertification, Particularly in Africa, on its efforts to develop both a global base map of sand and dust storm sources, in collaboration with the United Nations Environment Programme and the World Meteorological Organization, and a sand and dust storms compendium, in collaboration with the Science-Policy Interface of the Convention and other relevant United Nations system entities, as a comprehensive collation of material designed to provide information and guidance on how to assess and address the risks posed by sand and dust storms and plan actions to combat their recurrence and impacts, and also commends the World Meteorological Organization for achieving several improvements to the observation and modelling systems that are part of its Sand and Dust Storm Warning Advisory and Assessment System, which provides sand and dust storm forecasts for early warning systems in various countries, and invites the World Meteorological Organization and all relevant stakeholders to broaden the domain of this warning system to cover highly affected regions; - 14.
+Recalls the fourteenth session of the Conference of the Parties to the United Nations Convention to Combat Desertification, held in New Delhi, India, from 2 to 13 September 2019, also recalls the New Delhi Declaration and other relevant outcomes adopted by the parties during the Conference, namely decision 25/COP.14, and reaffirms the importance of addressing sand and dust storms under the Convention; - 15.
+Encourages the relevant entities of the United Nations, including the World Health Organization, the United Nations Environment Programme, the United Nations Development Programme, the World Meteorological Organization, the Food and Agriculture Organization of the United Nations and the Department of Economic and Social Affairs of the Secretariat, within their respective mandates and resources, and donors to continue to provide capacity-building and technical assistance for combating sand and dust storms and to continue to support the implementation of the national, regional and global action plans of the affected countries; - 16.
 Acknowledges the global assessment of sand and dust storms prepared by the United Nations Environment Programme in collaboration with other relevant United Nations system entities, including the World Meteorological Organization and the secretariat of the United Nations Convention to Combat Desertification, which sets out proposals for consolidated and coordinated technical and policy options for responding to sand and dust storms; - 17.
-Requests the Secretary-General to submit to the General Assembly at its seventy-fifth session a report on the implementation of the present resolution and decides to include in the provisional agenda of its seventy-fifth session, under the item entitled "Sustainable development", the sub-item entitled "Combating sand and dust storms".
+Takes note with appreciation of the efforts made by the World Health Organization so far in conducting and its willingness to conduct further studies regarding the common effects of both COVID-19 and sand and dust storms on public health, and invites the United Nations Coalition on Combating Sand and Dust Storms, within its existing mandate and resources, to redouble its efforts to prepare recommendations on mitigating the common effects of both COVID-19 and sand and dust storms on the respiratory systems of infected people, to be included in the report of the Secretary-General to be submitted to the General Assembly at its seventy-seventh session; - 18.
+Requests the Secretary-General to provide the financial resources, in the next proposed programme budget of the United Nations, to enable the United Nations Coalition on Combating Sand and Dust Storms to conduct its priority activities as identified by the Coalition's five working groups, which are knowledge-sharing, capacity-building, training, awareness-raising and support for the formulation of national, regional and interregional plans, to mitigate sand and dust storm hazards;

-9 UNEP/EA.4/HLS.1.
+UNEP/EA.4/HLS.1.